medik8s/docs/about_us.md

 We develop Kubernetes Open Source Operators using [Operator Lifecycle Manager (OLM)](https://olm.operatorframework.io/) that provide maintenance support, automatic node remediation and high availability for singleton workloads:

-- [Node Healthcheck Operator (NHC)](failure_detection) - Detecting Node Failures, triggering remediation, which is performed by other operators like Self Node Remediation or MachineDeletion.
+- [Node Healthcheck Operator (NHC)](failure_detection) - Detecting Node Failures, triggering remediation, which is performed by other operators like Self Node Remediation or Machine Deletion Remediation.
 - [Self Node Remediation (SNR)](/remediation/self-node-remediation/self-node-remediation) - Remediates nodes by rebooting, without needing a management interface like e.g. IPMI, or a node / machine provisioning API.
 Works standalone, and / or with NHC.
 - [Node Maintenance Operator (NMO)](maintenance-node) - Declarative node cordoning and draining prior to harmful decisions.